glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 such a conformance must be written manually.
 Another proposal could lift that restriction (see [Automatic derivation of conditional conformance](#conditonal-conformance-derivation)).

-#### Public derivation
+#### Resilient non-derivation

+When a module is built without library evolution, conformances are derived for `public` enums and structs as above.

 Another case where conformance is not automatically derived is for resilient types.
-These are public non-`@frozen` types defined in a library built for Library Evolution.
+These are public (or `@usableFromInline`) non-`@frozen` types defined in a module built for library evolution.
-For example, the following type
+For example, the following type defined in such a module

 ```
 public struct Coordinate2 {